Chemistry

 Solution

-For hydrogen, PV = nRT, where P is pressure, V is volume, n is number of moles, R is the gas constant, and T is temperature.
+For hydrogen, PV = nRT, where P is pressure, V is volume, n is the number of moles, R is the gas constant, and T is temperature.

 Initially: